kartenmacherei/rest-framework/README.md

 ## Components

+### RestResource

+- Returns a `Router` that determines if a given `URL` matches this `RestResource`
+- Returns a `QueryLocator` and / or a `CommandLocator`

+### ResourceRequest

+- Describes the request against a specific resource
+- Returns a list of supported request methods
+- Returns the request method

+### Router

+- Returns a `ResourceRequest` based on a given `URL`

 ### Command

-A command changes the state of a resource (like creating or updating).
+- Changes the state of a resource (like creating or updating)

 ### Query

-A query does not change the state of a resource and only returns existing data.
+- Does not change the state of a resource and only returns existing data.

 ### Request

 ### Response

-### RestResource

 ## Using the Framework

 ### Add the Framework to your composer.json:
 ```
 	"require": {
-		"kartenmacherei/http-framework": "^0.1.0"
+		"kartenmacherei/rest-framework": "^0.1.0"
 	}
 ```